If you have a cat, you’ve probably heard about catnip. After all, this is a plant that has the word “cat” written all over it.

 Does Catnip Affect All Cats?

 For all those insects that love catnip so much, no other creature loves it more than cats.
-This includes many species of cats, among them tigers, lions, lynxes, servals, cougars, and leopards as well as our domestic cats.
+Many species of cats – among them tigers, lions, lynxes, servals, cougars, and leopards as well as our domestic cats – enjoy catnip.

-This also goes for Tartarian honeysuckle wood (Lonicera tatarica), silver vine (Actinidia polygama), and valerian root (Valeriana officinalis), all of which have similar properties to catnip.
+The genetic tendency also affects a cat’s sensitivity for Tartarian honeysuckle wood (Lonicera tatarica), silver vine (Actinidia polygama), and valerian root (Valeriana officinalis), all of which have similar properties to catnip.

 Why Does Catnip Not Affect Kittens?